RyanAGreen/Deglacial-Neutralized-Carbon-14C/README.md

 # Deglacial-Neutralized-Carbon-14C

 This repository contains the plotting code and the simulation results for the four experimental runs used in our "Deglacial Pulse of Neutralized Carbon from the Pacific Seafloor: Constraints from the Radiocarbon Budget" manuscript, submitted to GRL.

-There are two folders, "data" and "code".
-The "data" folder contains observational data (in the subfolder "observations") needed for Figures 1 and 3 and model data (in the subfolder "model") need for Figure 1, 2, and 3.
-The model data comes as a .txt file with XY columns and XY rows.
-The columns are:

- Within the "code" folder, there are the three Python scripts for each figure.
- This code should be ran from the root of the directory by typying "python code/Figure1.py" for example.
+There are three folders: "data", "code", and "figures".
+The "data" folder contains observational data (in the subfolder "observations") and model data (in the subfolder "model") need for Figures 1, 2, and 3.
+All data is available as .txt files.
+Within the "code" folder, there are the three Python scripts, one for each figure.
+Once you have cloned this repository, the scripts _must_ be called from the root of the "Deglacial-Neutralized-Carbon-14C" directory.
+You can do so by typing "python code/FigureFile.py".
+For example, to run the script for Figure 1, I would type "python code/Figure1.py" when I am in the "Deglacial-Neutralized-Carbon-14C" directory, _not_ the code directory.
+The figures will be saved as pdf files in the "figures" file.
+You will need to have python and some additional packages installed.
+The packages that are needed can be seen at the top of each script.
+The figures produced with these scripts are the same figures included in the manuscript, however we used minor "beautifying" with Adobe Illustrator before adding them to the manuscript.

+Please email me know if you have any questions, comments or concerns. rygreen[at]ucsc[dot]edu